 On December 1, 2009, the District raised funds through the issuance of a loan payable.
 The maximum amount that could be drawn on the loan was \$1,495,000 and was used to finance capital improvements made to an elementary school.
 The loan was structured as a lease purchase agreement.
+Repayment of the principal is made through rental payments.

 On July 23, 2019, the District raised funds through the issuance of a loan payable.
-The maximum amount that could be drawn on the loan was \$606,403 and was used to purchase an existing property used for storage of building and grounds equipment and supplies.
+The maximum amount that could be drawn on the loan was \$606,402.50 and was used to purchase an existing property used for storage of building and grounds equipment and supplies.
 The loan was structured as a lease purchase agreement.
+Repayment of the principal is made through rental payments.